-6. Staff Supervision

-Supervisory responsibilities are not normally part of the job requirement for a Direct Caregiver.
+6. Staff Supervision 1 1 Supervisory responsibilities are not normally part of the job requirement for a Direct Caregiver.
 However, he/she may be asked to orient new staff and/or help other staff members to become familiar with their work by showing them work methods, techniques and procedures.

-Case and crisis management as well as risk assessment are very important aspects of this job.
-A Direct Caregiver constantly interacts with children who display physical, intellectual, emotional and/or behavioral challenges that may or may not relate to mental health issues.
-He/she is required to make quick decisions, remain calm, positive, confident, empathetic and nonjudgmental in all situations; especially during crisis in order to determine appropriate interventions.
+Required Effort 7.
+Intellectual Effort 3 4 nonjudgmental in all situations; especially during crisis in order to determine appropriate interventions.
 Each child is an individual with a unique set of needs that may change from time to time.
 Moreover, the complexity of cases has increased and the service reports more mental health and mental disability cases.
 The services required to meet these needs must be regularly assessed and revised.
 Retaining pertinent information is critical in order to intervene appropriately.
 The work of a Direct Caregiver is guided by Standards, Policies and Procedures; however, they are required to use considerable judgement when making decisions due to numerous choices.
 The consequences of interventions are more important and the work is even more regulated when the beneficiaries are children.
 When required, he/she has access to guidance from their co-workers, Supervisor, Executive Director, and other professionals.
 A Direct Caregiver needs to be consistent, motivating, and constantly aware of body language, unusual behavior, and environmental factors.